-Giving a thorough grounding in intelligence, the course will equip you for analytical research on contemporary structures, processes and factors in international and transnational security issues.
-Your course tutors provide up to date research and trends based on their research activities in these increasingly complex areas.
+Giving a thorough grounding in intelligence, the Security Studies programme will equip you for analytical research on contemporary structures, processes and factors in international and transnational security issues.
+Your course tutors provide up to date information about research and trends concerning these increasingly complex issues.
 Being delivered 100% by distance learning, you can organise your learning, and the development of transferable vocational and research skills, around the demands of your work and home life.

-I welcome your interest in this course and I look forward to welcoming you as a student to study the fascinating and ever changing field of intelligence and security studies
+I welcome your interest in this course and I look forward to welcoming you as a student to study the fascinating and ever-changing field of security studies.

-Dr. Adrian James Programme Leader
+Dr. Daniel Silverstone Programme Leader

 As the former Chief Constable of a Metropolitan Force, a career detective and Head of National Police Chiefs Council Crime Operations Business Area, I know there is an increasing requirement to bridge the gap between the practical application of security legislation, sensitive investigative techniques and the academic study of the phenomenon that is terrorism.

 There needs to be a joined up understanding of why those who threaten national security do what they do, how they do it and how the threat that they present can be neutralised.

 This programme draws together each of these strands and will equip those in charge with keeping our citizens safe, with a firm base of theoretical understanding and practical knowledge to complement existing skills and prepare individuals for more senior levels of responsibility.